ChigoTv/Chigo-s-Robotics-1-Repo/README.md

 - ↩️ Tilt hand left → Turn left
 - ↪️ Tilt hand right → Turn right

-A fallback manual control system using **WASD keys** is also built in for robustness.
+A fallback manual control system using **WASD keys** is also built in for robustness in the model created for running persons running the programs with one windows computer.

 ...